Like every company, CultureRoad also has general terms and conditions. If you book a trip with us, you agree to the following terms and conditions.

 The Terms & conditions can be applied to Travel services that are not part of a Package.
 Title 7a of part 7 of the Dutch Civil Code which determines rules on package travel is not applicable.
 These Travel services are not protected by guarantees for insolvency of the Organiser, unless in the offer it is mentioned which party provides insolvency protection for the offered Travel service and coverage is stipulated in the guarantee- or insurance conditions.

 2.3 – Derogation of the Terms & condition and additional terms and conditions

 Derogation of the Terms & condition and additional terms and conditions are only valid in Written form and are superseding the conditions in these Terms & conditions.

 Article 3 – Formation of the contract

 3.1 – Content of the offer

-The Trip offered includes the services and facilities expressly described in the Organiser’s offers and publications.
-The content of the offer is determined solely on the foundation of the information provided by or on behalf of the Organiser.
-Information in publications of Travel Service Providers is not part of the offer, regardless of whether a link to it is included in the Organiser’s offer.
-The stated duration of travel is indicated in whole days, with the day of departure and arrival counted as whole days.
+The offer of the Trip only contains the services and facilities that are explicitly mentioned in the offer and publications of the Organiser.
+Information in publications of Travel service providers are not part of the offer, whether or not there is a link provided to these publications in the offer of the Organiser.
+The period of the Trip is stated in whole days.
+The day of departure and arrival are counted as whole days.

 3.6 – Special requirements